PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 scoop install zig
 ```

 But if you're the type who likes to take the road less traveled (or just enjoy unnecessary complexity), you can manually download Zig.
 Once again, be sure to choose the right build for your CPU architecture.
-Most Windows systems will be x86_64, which Microsoft in their infinite wisdom also calls AMD64.
+Most Windows systems will be x86_64, which Microsoft, in their infinite wisdom, also calls AMD64.
 To check, just run:

 ```powershell
 $Env:PROCESSOR_ARCHITECTURE